Domain Driven Architecture

 Search within encrypted secrets.
 It can only find secrets which you are able to decrypt (you will be prompted for the passphrase of your private key):

-Rotating a secret can be done by editing it manually or by generating a new one:
+Generating resp. rotating a secret can be done by editing it manually or by using generate:

 gopass generate <path to secret> <optional length>